It turns out "fake it till you make it" has been around a long time.

 As the resident hangman at Paris' Disciplinary Training Center, his job was to travel around Allied Europe to perform executions by hanging.

-Woods even carried out executions of convicted Nazi war criminals after the war ended, including as many as 10 of the men convicted at Nuremberg, including former Nazi Foreign Minister Joachim von Ribbentrop; Field Marshal Wilhelm Keitel; Colonel-General Alfred Jodl; former head of the SS Ernst Kaltenbrunner; and Julius Streicher.
+Woods even carried out executions of convicted Nazi war criminals after the war ended, including as many as 10 of the men convicted at Nuremberg, including former Nazi Foreign Minister Joachim von Ribbentrop; field marshal Wilhelm Keitel; Col.-Gen. Alfred Jodl; former head of the SS, Ernst Kaltenbrunner; and Julius Streicher.
 Woods didn't seem to mind that some deaths took longer than the Army's regulations required, according to onlookers.
 Streicher even spat in his face and gave one last "Heil Hitler" before falling.

 "I hanged those 10 Nazis, and I am proud of it," Woods told assembled war correspondents.
 "The way I look at this hanging job, somebody has to do it.
 I got into it kind of by accident."

 He eventually went back to his regular Army duties as a combat engineer after the war's end.
-He stayed in the service, working as an engineer on an assignment in Eniwetok Atoll in the South Pacific.
-One day in July 1950, while repairing an engineer lighting set, Woods was accidentally electrocuted and killed.
+He stayed in the service, working as an engineer on an assignment in Enewetak Atoll in the South Pacific.
+One day in July 1950, while repairing an engineer lighting set, Woods accidentally was electrocuted and killed.
 He was 39 years old.

 There are many legends surrounding Woods.
 After the Nuremberg trials made him famous worldwide, he became suspicious of how Germans would look at him and began carrying pistols in case he needed to defend himself.
 Some even claim the former Nazi scientists recruited for Operation Paperclip on the atoll carefully planned his electrocution, making it look like an accident.